sarahshiggins/nx3-signal/README.md

 - Analysis quality depends on Perplexity's `sonar` model's web access.
 Results are best for established verticals with substantial public data.
 - This is a research accelerator, not a replacement for human diligence.
 Use it to generate hypotheses and identify questions, not to make final investment decisions.
-- The `sonar` model is instructed to return structured JSON; edge cases with unusual verticals may require a retry if parsing fails.
+- The robust JSON parser handles malformed AI responses with a 5-step repair pipeline and automatic retry.

 ---

 *Built by Sarah Higgins, Nexus3.*